p/seriamp/README.md

 to lower tier models, for example it is present in RX-V867, RX-V671 and RX-V475.

 Models lower than 1000 level receivers have never had RS-232C to my knowledge.

+### Yamaha YNCA

+This protocol is implemented by Yamaha receivers that have a network port.
+The following devices should be compatible:

+- Aventage receivers (RX-Axxx)
+- RX-V671, RX-V871, RX-V1071, RX-V2071, RX-V3071 and newer
+- RX-V2600, RX-V2700, RX-V3800, RX-V3900
+- RX-V500D
+- TSR-5790 (reportedly uses port 49154)
+- HTR-4065

+It is claimed that receivers that implement MusicCast do not support the YNCA protocol.
+I haven't owned any of these thus cannot confirm or deny.

+The YNCA protocol can be used over the serial port (RS-232) and over the network.
+The serial port is generally found on the higher end receiver models, while the network connectivity has been migrating to lower end models over the years.
+For example, RX-A700 has a serial port whereas RX-A710 and newer do not; RX-A800 and newer and the higher end models (1000/2000/3000) appear to offer the serial port.
+In the RX-V line, the serial port is generally present in 2000 and higher models, absent in models below 1000, and is present in some but not all of the 1000 models.

+The default port for the YNCA protocol is 50000.

 ### Denon AVR-2308CI